Mathematical Logic

 foundations

-• Representability in arithmetic — recursive functions are representable in Peano arithmetic
+• Representability in arithmetic — recursive functions representable in Peano arithmetic

 key lemma